doxas/slidecript_glsl/markdown/document.md

 @@@
 {
-    "title": "test title",
+    "title": "glslsandbox default",
-    "author": "doxas",
+    "author": "mr.doob",
-    "description": "description text"
+    "description": "in the page of new shader."
 }
 @@@

 ---

 |||
-// writen by qmuntada Based on this shader : https://www.shadertoy.com/view/ltXSDN
-// modified a lor by gigatron for glslsandbox !
-//
 #ifdef GL_ES
 precision mediump float;
 #endif